 Many lenders offering government-secured loans offer FHA loans.
 Assurance Financial offers a range of home loan products and is one place you can go if you have been wondering where to get an FHA loan.
 The FHA does not offer mortgages — you still need to work with an approved lender to get this type of financing.

-In addition, FHA loans have further requirements.
-For example, your down payment must come from savings, a down payment grant or a gift from family.
+In addition, there are further FHA loan application requirements.
+For example, your down payment must come from savings, a down payment grant, or a gift from family.

 To get an FHA loan, you must meet some requirements:

-- You must work with an FHA-approved lender: A lender like Assurance Financial is not only qualified to offer you a home loan but can also walk you through the application process.
+- You must work with an FHA-approved lender: A lender like Assurance Financial is qualified to offer you a home loan and can walk you through the application process.